old-games/WizardryVI-ru/documentation/facts-and-spoilers.md

 (the second meeting with the Vampire King); this shouldn't take too long spinning in place near the magic restoration fountain in the Hall of the Dead.

+## Transferring to Wizardry VII

-## SECTION 6A - Statistics and skills that transfer to Wizardry VII
+### SECTION 6A - Statistics and skills that transfer to Wizardry VII

 Race, class, and sex all remain the same.